Adam Montgomery tries to blame Harmony’s murder on wife in closing statements

 Friend who loaned car to Adam Montgomery denies seeing child Harmony

-Adam Montgomery’s defence again attempted to pin his daughter’s murder on his estranged wife during closing arguments at Montgomery’s New Hampshire trial.
+Adam Montgomery’s defence again attempted to pin his daughter’s murder on his estranged wife during closing arguments in his New Hampshiretrial.

+Montgomery, 34, is standing trial in Manchester for allegedly beating his five-year-old daughter Harmony to death back in December 2019.

 The defence has argued throughout the trial that Harmony died under Kayla’s care and that Montgomery only made plans to dispose of Harmony’s body to “protect” his and Kayla’s two infant sons.